The alley where Raonaid Murray was murdered.

 It is situated on Silchester Road in Glenageary, Dublin.

 Her unsolved murder remains one of Ireland's most infamous cold cases.
 At the time, it received a huge amount of national news coverage.

-That Saturday, Raonaid left work at 9 p.m. and spent the next two hours drinking with her friends at Scott's pub on Georges Street in Dún Laoghaire.
+On September 4th, 1999, Raonaid left work at 9 p.m. and spent the next two hours drinking with her friends at Scott's pub on Georges Street in Dún Laoghaire.

 At around 11.20 p.m., she left the pub to walk back to her house in Silchester Park.
 Her plan was to go home, freshen up, and then meet up with her friends again at a nightclub called Paparazzi.

-At around 12:32 a.m., her body was discovered by her sister Sarah, who was coming back from a night out with her friends.
+At around 12:32 a.m., her body was discovered by her sister, Sarah, who was coming back from a night out with her friends.